rushildhube/Login-Page-With-Socia-Login/ReadMe.md

 This project provides a solid foundation.
 Here are some features that could be added to enhance it further:

 -   **Two-Factor Authentication (2FA):** Add an extra layer of security using TOTP (e.g., Google Authenticator) or SMS verification.
--   **Password Reset Flow:** Implement a "Forgot Password" feature that sends a secure, time-limited link to the user's email.
--   **Email Verification:** Require users to verify their email address after signing up by clicking a link sent to them.
+-   **Comprehensive Logging:** Add structured logging to track important events, errors, and security-related activities for easier debugging and monitoring.
 -   **More Social Providers:** Integrate other OAuth providers like Facebook, Twitter, or LinkedIn.
--   **Comprehensive Logging:** Add structured logging to track important events, errors, and security-related activities for easier debugging and monitoring.
--   **Rate Limiting:** Protect against brute-force attacks by implementing rate limiting on login and password reset endpoints.

----
-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.